DOCraven/WaterMarker/README.md

 How to use:

-1. Download script
+1. Download script, including
-2. Place photos in folders, in the script root dir
+2. Place photos in folders, in the `input` directory
-3. Follow the menu to select automatic date (ie, today's date) or manul date (ie, whatever date the user inputs).
+3. - Follow the menu to select automatic date (ie, today's date) or manul date (ie, whatever date the user inputs).
    - The date shall follow the the format `DD MM YYYY`
+4. The script will place watermarked photos in the `output` folder.
+   - The `output` folder shall be created if it does not exist.

+## Notes ##
+This script will show error logs via the command line.
+It may save an error log in `C\Windows\System32`.

 ## this script will NOT work on a folder of folders or standalong photos.
-All photos need to be in one folder.
-Multiple standalone folders are supported
+All photos need to be in a folder.
+Multiple standalone folders are supported,